 Instead, manufacturers are shifting their focus to evaluate risk as the first decision point when developing their supply chains.
 To address these risks, supply chain managers are actively seeking to add alternative suppliers and trading partners which in turn adds greater diversity and resiliency to their supply chains.

 Many manufacturing firms are increasing their investment in technology to combat supply chain issues.
 By Q2 2021, 49% of businesses had increased investment in supply chain technology including robotics and automation, computing, predictive analytics, and AI.

 These technologies increase visibility into a firm’s supply chain and forecast potential risks using predictive analytics and artificial intelligence.
 By combining a diverse supplier network with predictive analytics, firms can forecast potential delays and pivot their business decisions accordingly – before they experience issues.
 Additionally, as labor remains scarce, automation can reduce a business’ reliance on human capital.

 Together, investments in technology and a diverse supplier network can help businesses adapt to the current supply chain ecosystem.
 These investments are not only valuable in the current environment, they can also help businesses be more productive and agile once supply chain disruptions ease.

 Stay Up to Date with The Latest Developments in Business and Banking by following ADM

 At the American Deposit Management Co.
 [ADM], we keep our finger on the pulse of new developments in business and the banking industry.
 To stay abreast of these topics, visit our Insights page and follow us on LinkedIn, Facebook, and Twitter.
-If your business needs access to extended FDIC / NCUA protection the most competitive returns available for business cash, contact us today.
+If your business needs access to extended FDIC / NCUA protection and competitive returns for business cash, contact us today.